digitaIfabric/digitalfabric/README.md

 | 8. | ∞ |
 | 9. | Outro (I'm Dead; I'm Alive) |
 | 10.|      (Hidden) |

+# Rules
+1. Don't do the same thing you've always done and expect a different result.
+2. Go Outside.
+3. Make the most of The Flow.
+4. Live is always better.
+5. Give a lot, get a little
+6. Make the most of rare opportunities
+7. Think outside the box.
+8. Everything is happening now.
+9. Choose Right.
+0. Never Reveal all your tricks.

 # Special Thanks:
 [Arcade Fire](https://arcadefire.com)